iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 |
 +-------> Type: fix, feat, docs, style, refactor or test.
 ```

-For more detailed reference to the above points, refer <a href="https://www.conventionalcommits.org/en/v1.0.0/">
+For more detailed reference to the above points, we refer to https://www.conventionalcommits.org/en/v1.0.0/.
-here</a>.

-### Reviews of Contribution

-Each pull request will be reviewed by the project maintainers.
-Please cooperate with the reviewers for the integration
-of feedback and suggestions.
-In the end, the verified pull request will be merged into the development branch.

-### GitHub Pages

-For documentation see the [GitHub Pages](https://iavofficial.github.io/IAVFrontendFramework/) of the project.